bpugh/bc-travel/src/pages/blog/2020-08-30-worthit-restaurant-360-in-dubrovnik.md

 ![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598782407/Restaurant%20360/IMG_20200815_193948_imxko0.jpg "Pan fried duck breast with artichoke cream, leg confit, sour onion")

 My duck breast had perfect texture and juiciness as well, very rich flavor so I ate it in small bites.
 I was most surprised by how fun and delicious the onion filled with duck confit was.
 I had to google the term "confit" (along with like 10 other terms in this blog lol) and it refers to a slow cooking preservation style of the entire duck from French cuisine.
+I cut into the onion and a light fluffy whipped-like concoction of the confit poured out.
+Delicious.
+My "worth-it-meter" kept on rising due to thoughts that I'd never think of stuff like this, nor attempt cooking it.

 ![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598782440/Restaurant%20360/IMG_20200815_201237_mpguwz.jpg "Surprise mini desserts")

-asdfasdf
+After our entrees, the server inquired about desserts.
+At first we said no and were surprised when we got three mini desserts anyways.
+Upon reflecting on how unique everything we had eaten was, we changed our mind and Brandon ordered a pear dessert.

 ![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598782437/Restaurant%20360/IMG_20200815_203056_nkm44g.jpg "More surprise desserts")

-asdfasdf
+Before the pear arrived, they surprised us with a second dessert pictured above (one for each of us).
+It looked like it arrived in a space pod and consisted of sorbet and yogurt mousse.
+It tasted light and refreshing.

 ![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598782426/Restaurant%20360/IMG_20200815_203719_eioxq8.jpg "Pear kadaif with tonka cream and ice cream")

-asdfasdf
+Finally, our actual dessert arrived.
+At this point I was too full to eat much more, so Brandon took one for the team and informed me the pear kadaif was good with interesting textures.
+However, he thought the macaron had been better.
+Also FYI from my googling, a kadaif aka kanafe aka kunefe is a traditional middle eastern dessert typically soaked in a sugary substance and layered with cheese or nuts.

 ![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1598782440/Restaurant%20360/IMG_20200815_203805_my1xht.jpg "August 15th Assumption of Mary procession")